National Art School

 From 1841 to 1912 these sandstone buildings were Darlinghurst Gaol: writer Henry Lawson was incarcerated here several times for debt (he called the place ‘Starvinghurst’).
 If today’s art students think they’ve got it tough, they should spare a thought for the 732 prisoners who were crammed in here, or the 76 who were hanged.

-The circular central building was the chapel.
+The central circular building was the chapel.
 A tiny former morgue near the Burton St exit has creepy skull-and-crossbone carvings.
 There’s also an excellent on-site gallery showcasing students’ work.